How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 02/20/2025 Facts checked

-This article was updated with additional details on how children circumvent screen time limits and how parents can prevent it.
+This article was updated with additional details on how children circumvent Screen Time limits and how parents can prevent it.

 Can My Child Turn Off Screen Time?
 6 Methods and Counters

-From our research, there are six distinct ways that screen time restrictions can be circumvented on iOS devices.
+From our research, there are six distinct ways that Screen Time restrictions can be circumvented on iOS devices.
 Fortunately, there are also counters to all of these.
 First, we’ll show you how the kids do it and then provide the solutions for countering these hacks.

 1. Steal Your Screen Time Password

-The main factor keeping your child from adjusting the settings is the screen time passcode, so make sure they don’t see it.
+The main factor keeping your child from adjusting the settings is the Screen Time passcode, so make sure they don’t see it.
 Enter the passcode discreetly — don’t just assume your little angel won’t look.
-Kids are clever, and may watch you in a reflection or look over your shoulder.
+Kids are clever and may watch you in a reflection or look over your shoulder.

-In addition, consider removing the screen time widget from the “today view” to prevent quick access to usage statistics and limit modifications.
+In addition, consider removing the Screen Time widget from the “today view” to prevent quick access to usage statistics and limit modifications.

-Your child might also try to get their hands on your screen time passcode by using the screen recording feature while you enter it.
+Your child might also try to get their hands on your Screen Time passcode by using the screen recording feature while you enter it.
 Look out for a red icon at the top of the screen (shown below).
 You can also swipe down to open the control center and check the screen record icon — if it’s red, it’s recording.

 If you see either of these, you need to stop the screen recording by swiping down to open the control panel and tapping on the screen recording icon.
 You must then delete the screen recording and talk to your child about the importance of screen restrictions.

 If you want to prevent your kid from doing this — or if they’ve already tried it — you can disable screen recording.
 You can further restrict access by adjusting Game Center restrictions, which prevents screen recording and other gaming-related workarounds.
-Below are the steps to disable screen recording:

 - Go to “Screen Time”

-Go to “settings” and tap on “screen time.”
+Go to “settings” and tap on “Screen Time.”

-- Go to “Content & Privacy Restrictions”
+- Go to “Content and Privacy Restrictions”

-Now tap on “content and privacy restrictions” and enter your screen time passcode if prompted.
+Now tap on “content and privacy restrictions” and enter your Screen Time passcode if prompted.

 - Go to “Content Restrictions”